In this guide

 Instant messaging, social networking and surfing the web

-However, many websites automatically load complex add-ons when you visit them, such as streaming audio/video and animations, while many use social networking and instant messaging to exchange images, video clips etc. If you are visiting a lot of sites that download video clips automatically, you should also make sure you're aware of the amount of data use this can incur (see below).
+However, many websites now feature streaming audio/video and animations, while many people use social networking and instant messaging to exchange images, video clips etc. If you are visiting a lot of sites that download video clips automatically, you should also make sure you're aware of the amount of data use this can incur (see below).

 Don't forget there are two types of email – web-based and software based.
 If you use a web-based email system such as Hotmail, Yahoo or Gmail, checking your email is just counted as surfing the web (except if you download an attachment – then see below).

-If you use a software solution, such as Outlook, then you are downloading all that email to your computer – attachments and all – whether you open them or not.
+If you use a software client, such as Outlook, then you are downloading all that email to your computer – attachments and all – whether you open them or not.
 The reason the spread is so large is that there is an estimate of how many, and how large, your attachments will be.
 This will only really be a concern if you receive a lot of large files in your inbox.
+Regular text emails with no attachments and few embedded images are very small.

 Using Skype with mobile broadband

-Our estimate of 150MB for 100 minutes is based on data provided by Skype itself.
+Our estimate of 180MB for 60 minutes is based on data provided by Skype itself.
 They claim that when making Skype-Skype calls you'll use around 3MB per minute.
 If you're calling from Skype to a landline that drops to about 1MB per minute.
-Video calls consume around 500-600Kbps depending on whether it's to a mobile device or computer.
-That equates to over 200MB an hour at the very least.
+Video calls consume around 500-600Kbps depending on whether it's to a mobile device or computer - that equates to around 225MB of data an hour at the very least.

 Here as well you will notice quite large differences in the estimates of how big each type of file will be; this quite simply comes down to the huge variance in the size of software packages.

-You'll find a vast number of applications will be under 10MB, however software such as anti-virus tools can be much larger, while complex applications like Microsoft Office or the Adobe suites can run up to or over 1GB.
-This is also true of patches, be it Windows updates or a patch for games, which can easily be hundreds of MB in size.
+You'll find a vast number of applications will be under 10MB, however software such as anti-virus tools can be much larger, while complex applications like Microsoft Office or the Adobe suites can easily run up to or over 1GB, and the latest games can be in the region of 50GB.
+Patches for operating systems and software can also be sizeable, coming in at hundreds of megabytes or more.

-Images can be tiny, and often have to be if used as an avatar on a social networking site or message board (perhaps only 20K).
-However, large detailed images in high quality formats can run over 5MB.
-In a lot of cases though many images will either be small compressed pictures from the web or photos that you upload or download, which are more likely to be a few MB.
+Images can be tiny, and often have to be if used as an avatar on a social networking site or message board (perhaps only a few kilobytes).
+Large detailed images in high quality formats can run into many megabytes, or even gigabytes, but most of the time images will either be compressed pictures from the web or photos that you upload or download, which are more likely to be a few MB each.

-MP3s are the most common way to digitally store music files, with most being 3-8MB in size.
-The variation comes for two reasons – the longer the song, and the better quality it is saved, the bigger it will be.
+MP3s are the most common format for digital music files.
+The variation comes for two reasons – the longer the song and the better quality it is, the bigger it will be.
 Most clock in around 1-1.5MB per minute.
+If you download music in a lossless format such as FLAC, WAV or ALAC the file sizes are significantly larger, perhaps 30-40MB per track.

 This can be really data intensive, so be careful.
-While a short clip of a song or goal highlights could be as small as 10MB, a full DVD quality film could be as much as 1.5GB or more.
-HD downloads will be much larger, in the region of 2-3GB or more.
+While a short clip could be a few megabytes a full DVD quality film could be 1GB or more.
+HD downloads will be much larger, in the region of several gigabytes.
 A HD movie trailer just a few minutes long can easily exceed 100MB.

-Streaming both audio and video is now very popular, but can also be very data intensive.
-It's tricky to estimate as there are so many video streaming sites, though as a rough guide the BBC says one hour of television from iPlayer will see you downloading anywhere from 50-225MB of data.
-YouTube uses up about 250MB per hour for a 480p video, the default setting.
+Streaming HD and standard definition video is data intensive.
+It's tricky to estimate as there are so many video streaming sites, though as a rough guide the BBC says one hour of television from iPlayer will see you downloading anywhere from 50-350MB of data.
+YouTube uses about 250MB per hour for a 480p video, the default setting.

-Audio is less data intensive, but can still add up.
-Our data usage estimation is based on Spotify as that's currently the most popular audio streaming service.
+Audio is less data intensive but can still add up.
+Our data usage estimation is based on Spotify.

 Spotify offers a variety of quality levels, with the lowest using about 50MB an hour and the highest running to almost 150MB.
 However you also need to account for the P2P service Spotify uses to bolster its network.
 Each person running desktop Spotify is also hosting a peer-to-peer service and this can add 10-50MB per hour.
 You can block the P2P feature using a firewall.